Environmental Health Coalition: Community-based home lead inspection project

-The Community Based Home Lead Inspection Project

 San Diego County has a high emissions history.
-Most of their pollution comes from physical plants and cars.
-The city reported on their decreased emissions from the 1980s to the present.
-The tracked emissions do not include diesel because of monitoring differences, but the county still oversees 3000+ facilities that emit some sort of air pollution.
-These facilities include engine factories, auto body shops, dry cleaners, and gas stations.
-Higher emitting facilities are required to send out reports on their emissions every two years to keep track of any changes.
+Most of the pollution comes from physical plants and cars.
+The city reported on its decreased emissions from the 1980s to the present.
+The tracked emissions do not include diesel because of monitoring differences, but the county still oversees over 3,000 facilities that emit some sort of air pollution.
+These include engine factories, auto body shops, dry cleaners, and gas stations.
+Higher-emitting facilities are required to send out reports on their emissions every two years to keep track of any changes.
 The State Office for Environmental Health Hazard Assessment also changed its standards to include women and young children.
-The county sends out notifications to residents in the case of emission changes even if they are not currently detrimental.
-They are making an effort to keep the people informed about what is going on in their environment.
+The county sends out notifications to residents in the case of emission changes, even if they are not currently detrimental.